victorrjimenezz/PS4-4PT/README.md

 ### Version 2.5 (~3 Months)

 - [ ] Add customization options, such as disabling notifications
-- [ ] Add a new PKG List view where only covers are displayed
 - [ ] Add Animated GIF STBI Reading (Repo/PKG Icons)
 - [ ] Add functionality to download binaries
-- [ ] Add PS4 Version Compatibility Information
+- [ ] Filter PKGs by type

 <div id="lt"></div>

 ### Future versions (~1/2 Year)

 - [ ] Change Keyboard to UI IME
+- [ ] Implement sorting by size, version, alphabetically...
+- [ ] Add Short PKG Description when holding key
+- [ ] Add a new PKG List view where only covers are displayed
 - [ ] Support for more languages

 See the [open issues](https://github.com/victorrjimenezz/PS4-4PT/issues) for a full list of proposed features (and known issues).